 A new generation of exclusive, full-range speaker drivers, an “M”-shape inverted dome, a frameless copper voice coil...: every component has undergone cutting-edge research and been meticulously considered.
 The sound reproduction is precise, and the power is certainly not lacking: Elegia is incredibly high-performing when connected to portable audio players.

 The closed-back Elegia headphones allow music lovers to listen to their favorite tracks in total privacy, without disturbing the person next to them, but also to experience sound fully, without the surrounding hustle and bustle hampering this moment of pleasure.

 No resonance, no unwanted sound signals: Elegia’s soundproofing is perfect.
 An achievement made possible by our engineers’ meticulous research on the vents and microfibre earpads.

-The shape of the headband, the yoke’s ergonomics and the memory foam microfibre earpads make these headphones incredibly comfortable.
-And their elegance is not to be understated either: noble materials such as leather, solid aluminium and microfibre finish off these benchmark closed-back headphones to a tee.
+The shape of the headband, the yoke’s ergonomics, and the memory foam microfibre earpads make these headphones incredibly comfortable.
+And their elegance is not to be understated either: noble materials such as leather, solid aluminum, and microfibre finish off these benchmark closed-back headphones to a tee.